Gladys-Marie Fry: Biography

-Fry's father, Louis, was an eminent architect.
-He had earned a degree in architecture from Kansas State University and then worked with architect Albert Irving Cassell at Howard University, Washington, DC, marrying Obelia Swearingen in 1927.
+Gladys-Marie Fry was born on April 6, 1931 in Washington, D.C., in the Freedmen's Hospital on the Howard University campus, where her father was Chairman of the Architectural Department.
+Her father, Louis Edwin Fry Sr., was an eminent architect.
+He married Obelia Swearingen in 1927.
 They had a son, Louis Jr., in 1928 (also an architect, who died in 2006).
-Gladys-Marie Fry was born April 6, 1931, in the Freedmen's Hospital on the Howard University campus, where her father was Chairman of the Architectural Department.

 She spent many years researching enslaved African culture with a special emphasis on the material artifacts of enslaved African women, while earning degrees in history and folklore at Howard University and a PhD at Indiana University.

 Fry was a Bunting Institute Fellow from 1988-1989 at Radcliffe College, Cambridge, Massachusetts, and retired Professor Emerita from the University of Maryland, College Park in 2000.

 Fry was a frequent lecturer at educational institutions in the United States and abroad.
 She curated a dozen exhibitions that have been hosted at major institutions.
 Among them are the Eva and Morris Feld Gallery of the Museum of American Folk Art at Lincoln Square in New York City, the Renwick Gallery and the Anacostia Museum of Art of the Smithsonian Institution, Washington, DC, Huntsville Museum of Art, Huntsville, Alabama, Afro-American Museum of Art, Dallas, Texas, and the Art Gallery at the University of Maryland.

 Fry is famous for the following two seminal folklore works: